 The following general guidelines apply to troubleshooting

-When an operation fails or you suspect a bug, look at the MySQL server error log (see Section 5.2.2, “The Error Log”).
+When an operation fails or you suspect a bug, look at the MySQL server error log (see Section 5.4.2, “The Error Log”).
 Section B.3, “Server Error Codes and Messages” provides troubleshooting information for some of the common

 Issues relating to the

 CREATE TABLEstatements (orphan table files), inability to open